– Tata’s Tamo Racemo recently makes its India debut at the 2018 Auto Expo.

 – Humanity Line

 – Narrow Bi-LED headlamps

 – ABS and EBS

 – Independent double wishbone suspension Read – New Tata Premium Hatchback Is Coming Soon

-Tata Motors teased the sports-coupe at the introduction of its sub-brand, TaMo in February, followed by its global debut at the 87th Geneva Motor Show earlier in March.
-India will be the first market to receive the first model under TaMo early next year and it is expected that Tata will bring the two-seat mid-engined car at the next year’s Auto Expo in February.
+Tata Motors teased the sports-coupe at the introduction of its sub-brand, TaMo in February 2017, which was followed by its global debut at the 87th Geneva Motor Show in March 2017.
+Now, the home-grown carmaker has revealed the two-seat mid-engined sportscar for the Indian market at the 2018 Auto Expo.
+As far as launch is concerned, Tata has no plan to bring in the sports car in India.
 Also See- Tamo Racemo Explain In 8 Quick Points

 |Minimum||Rs 25 Lakh|

 As of now, there is no information whether the sports coupe will make its way to production or not.
 So, it would be quite early to comment on its pricing.
 Even if, the Racemo enters production and launched in India, we expect to be priced aggressively.
 It could be the most affordable sports coupe in India with the prices estimated to fall between Rs 25 lakh to Rs 30 lakh.
 Check Out – New Tata Cars and Concepts at Auto Expo 2018